On the Landscape of One-hidden-layer Sparse Networks and Beyond: Introduction

 Our work is strongly related to and inspired by a line of recent work that analyzes the landscape of neural networks.

-\paragraph{Landscape of neural networks.} The landscape analysis of neural networks was a popular topic in the early days of neural net research; see, e.g., \cite{bianchini1996optimal} for an overview.
-One notable early work \citep{baldi1989neural} proved that shallow linear neural networks do not have bad local minima. \citet{kawaguchi2016deep} generalized this result to deep linear neural networks.
-However, the situation is more complicated when nonlinear activations are introduced \citep{he2020piecewise, yun2018small, goldblum2019truth}.
-Many works \citep{zhou2017critical, safran2018spurious, yun2018small, ding2019sub, he2020piecewise} show that spurious local minima can happen even in a two-layer network with nonlinear activations.
-Despite the existence of spurious minima, over-parameterized networks can still exhibit some nice geometrical properties. \citet{freeman2019topology} considered the topological properties of the sublevel set. \citet{venturi2019spurious} showed the absence of spurious valleys for polynomial activations and proved the existence of spurious valleys for non-polynomial activation functions. \citet{nguyen2019connected} showed that a pyramidal DNN has no spurious ``valleys'' for one wide layer and strictly monotonic activations.
-Moreover, \citet{li2018benefit} used a different notion to ``spurious basin'' to show that deep fully connected networks with any continuous activation admit no spurious basins. \citet{nguyen2018loss} also showed no spurious ``valleys'' defined by strict sublevel sets for general sparse networks with plenty of connections to each output neuron and strictly monotonic activations.
+\paragraph{Landscape of neural networks} The landscape analysis of neural networks was a popular topic in the early days of neural net research; see, e.g., \citet{bianchini1996optimal} for an overview.
+One notable early work \cite{baldi1989neural} proved that shallow linear neural networks do not have bad local minima. \citet{kawaguchi2016deep} generalized this result to deep linear neural networks.
+However, the situation is more complicated when nonlinear activations are introduced \cite{yun2018small, he2020piecewise, goldblum2019truth}.
+Many works \cite{zhou2017critical, yun2018small, safran2018spurious, he2020piecewise, ding2019sub} show that spurious local minima can happen even in a two-layer network with nonlinear activations.
+Despite the existence of spurious minima, over-parameterized networks can still exhibit some nice geometrical properties. \citet{freeman2019topology} considered the topological properties of the sublevel sets. \citet{venturi2019spurious} showed the absence of spurious valleys for polynomial activations under a wide hidden layer, and proved the existence of spurious valleys for non-polynomial activation functions if the hidden layer is narrow. \citet{nguyen2019connected} showed that a pyramidal DNN has no spurious ``valleys'' for one wide layer and strictly monotonic activations.
+Moreover, \citet{li2018benefit} used a different notion named ``spurious basin'' to show that deep fully connected networks with any continuous activation admit no spurious basins. \citet{nguyen2018loss} also showed no spurious ``valleys'' defined by strict sublevel sets for general sparse networks with plenty of connections to each output neuron and strictly monotonic activations.

+Some works \cite{mehta2021loss, kunin2019loss} also focus on the effect of regularization in deep linear networks. \citet{mehta2021loss} employed novel algebraic symmetries that result in ``flat'' critical manifolds, and analyzed how $\ell_2$-regularization breaks these symmetries to produce isolated critical points.
+In this work, we do not apply regularization, because linear networks and wide non-linear networks already have a benign landscape based on previous work.
+We consider using as little as possible in the component of the loss function to see the influence of sparsity.
+Moreover, \citet{mehta2021loss} did not distinguish between spurious minima and global minima, which we think the theory still needs to handle.